stuartcusackie/statamic-cache-requester/README.md

 ## Requirements

 This package utilises a Redis queue called **responsive**.
-You must have Redis installed on your server and you must enable a worker to process the queued jobs.
+You must have Redis installed on your server.

 ## Usage